 Michael (Mike) Schuver has been with LMI since 1988 where he was the general manager of a Lancaster newspaper, The McDuffie Progress located in Thomson, Georgia.
 In 1989, Schuver was named publisher of Lancaster's newspapers in Chariton and Albia, Iowa.
 Soon after in June of 1991 he moved to Gadsden, Alabama where he joined the LMI corporate staff to serve as Executive Vice President and group manager.
 In July of 2009 Schuver took over the publisher position at LMI newspaper Branson Tri-Lakes News in Branson, Missouri and still holds his duties of Group Manager for the LMI corporate office.

 In April of 1999 Jeff Selsor joined Lancaster Management, Inc. as Vice President, group manager and Chief Financial Officer.
 Selsor joined LMI from New York Times Company newspapers where he served as Controller for The Eagle in Marco Island, Florida, The Daily News in Palatka, Florida, The Gadsden Times in Gadsden, Alabama and KFSM-TV, a CBS affiliate in Fort Smith, Arkansas.

 In August of 2007 Charles's son Ben Lancaster joined the company and in April of 2009 son John Lancaster joined.
 Presently Charles, Ben and John Lancaster are The Family's operating partners.
-Throughout LMI's twenty different newspaper companies we proudly publish and print approximately twenty-seven newspapers, fourteen shoppers, forty-one print and slick stock magazines and seventy-one niche publications totaling 153 publications that we produce company wide.
+Throughout LMI's twenty different newspaper companies we proudly publish and print approximately twenty-eight newspapers, fourteen shoppers, forty-one print and slick stock magazines and seventy-one niche publications totaling 153 publications that we produce company wide.